Steven Kwan Preview, Player Props: Guardians vs. Tigers

 Steven Kwan At The Plate

-- Kwan leads Cleveland with a slugging percentage of .384, fueled by 38 extra-base hits.
+- Kwan leads Cleveland in slugging percentage (.382) thanks to 38 extra-base hits.

-- Among qualified hitters, he ranks 42nd in batting average, while his on-base percentage ranks 45th and he is 113th in slugging.
+- Among the qualifying hitters, he ranks 44th in batting average, while his on-base percentage ranks 47th and he is 115th in slugging.

-- In 28 games this season (23.3%), Kwan has picked up an RBI, and in eight of those games (6.7%) he had two or more.
-He has also driven home three or more of his team's runs in three contests.
+- Kwan has driven in a run in 29 games this season (24.0%), including eight games with more than one RBI (6.6%).
+He has also driven in three or more of his team's runs in three contests.

+- In 59 of 121 games this year, he has scored, and 12 of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.